 Long-lived assets held and used by the Group and intangible assets, excluding goodwill, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 The Group evaluates recoverability of assets to be held and used by comparing the carrying amount of an asset to future net undiscounted cash flows to be generated by the asset.
 If such assets are considered to be impaired, the impairment loss is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets calculated using a discounted future cash flows analysis.
-For the year ended March 31, 2007, the Group made a provision of \$5,414 for impairment of investment properties due to the decline in market value.
-No provision was made in fiscal 2008 or 2009.
-On the other hand, for the year ended March 31, 2008, the Group made a provision for impairment of \$200,000 (2009: \$0) on its investment in a private company due to continuous losses and net liability positions.
+During the fiscal year ended March 31, 2008, the Group made a provision for impairment of \$200,000 (2009: \$0; 2010: \$0) on its investment in a private company due to continuous losses and net liability positions.

 Goodwill is subject to an annual impairment review.
 The evaluation of goodwill for impairment involves two steps: (1) the identification of potential impairment by comparing the fair value of a reporting unit with its carrying amount, including goodwill and (2) the measurement of the amount of goodwill loss by comparing the implied fair value of the reporting unit goodwill with the carrying amount of that goodwill and recognizing a loss by the excess of the latter over the former.
 The Company measures fair value based upon a discounted future cash flow analysis.
-No provision was made by the Group on impairment of goodwill for the year ended March 31, 2009.
-During the fiscal year ended March 31, 2008 the Company made a full provision of the goodwill because of Gram Precision's failure to meet business objectives and achieve profitability during the fiscal year ended March 31, 2008 (2008: \$842,821; 2007: \$0).
+No provision was made by the Group on impairment of goodwill for the year ended March 31, 2010 and 2009.
+During the fiscal year ended March 31, 2008 the Company made a full provision of the goodwill (\$842,821) because of Gram Precision's failure to meet business objectives and achieve profitability during the fiscal year ended March 31, 2008.